 These extinct arthropods were huge aquatic scorpions.
 It reached a length of about 8.5 feet which makes it the largest arthropod ever.
 It had two large pincers on the front of its body and was probably an apex predator with great eyesight.

 These sea scorpions may also have been capable of living in freshwater environments as their fossilized remains have been found in areas believed to have been devoid of salt water.

 Tylosaurus Proriger was a marine lizard that averaged 45 feet in length, which is as long as a school bus.
 While their remains are found in arid environments, they only lived in ancient and long-gone seas that existed about 65 million years ago.

-It had 2 rows of sharp cone-shaped teeth.
+It had two rows of sharp cone-shaped teeth.
 It captured prey with strong jaws and then swallowed it whole.
 It was an apex predator.

 8. Anomalocaris Canadensis

-These animals were similar to arthropods but were a distinctly different group of animals.
-All of them in the entire genus are extinct, and it may have been one of the first apex predators in the ocean.
+These animals were similar to arthropods but were distinctly different groups of animals.
+All of them in the entire genus are extinct, and they may have been one of the first apex predators in the ocean.

 It looked like a shrimp, and it grew over a foot long.
 Its undulated flaps extend from its body’s sides, allowing it to swim through water.

 It probably used its ridged and intimidating frontal appendages to capture prey.
 It may have consumed animals like trilobites.